-Trying to sum up Pelé’s life after football is quite difficult.
+Trying to sum up Pele’s life after football is quite difficult.

-Since retiring as a professional footballer in 1977, Pelé has been appointed a UNESCO Goodwill Ambassador and Brazil’s Extraordinary Minister for Sport, received an honorary Knighthood from the Queen, published books, appeared in films, conducted soundtracks, sued Samsung, advertised Viagra and done plenty, plenty more.
+Since retiring as a professional footballer in 1977, Pele has been appointed a UNESCO Goodwill Ambassador and Brazil’s Extraordinary Minister for Sport, received an honorary Knighthood from the Queen, published books, appeared in films, conducted soundtracks, sued Samsung, advertised Viagra and done plenty, plenty more.

-The man who claims to have scored over 1,000 goals (if you include friendlies, five-a-side in training and kickabouts in the backgarden), Pelé?
-The man who had a cameo in Mike Bassett: England Manager, Pelé?
+The man who claims to have scored over 1,000 goals (if you include friendlies, five-a-side in training and kickabouts in the back garden), Pele?
+The man who had a cameo in Mike Bassett: England Manager, Pele?

 The seven-time Ballon d’Or winner was quoted as saying: “There are many Brazilian players playing all over the world right now, especially in Holland, Spain and Italy.
-But in England there are so few and I am sure we can change that.
+But, in England, there are so few and I am sure we can change that.

-“I am hoping that one day we will have skillful Brazilian players turning out for Fulham and to do that we must plan.
+“I am hoping that one day we will have skilful Brazilian players turning out for Fulham and to do that we must plan.
 I think that can happen because my club Santos produces a lot of good players.”

-It was, in fact, not Pelé’s first association with Fulham.
-In the 1960s and 70s, Santos would tour Europe like football’s equivalent of the Harlem Globetrotters, with Pelé undoubtedly the star attraction.
+It was, in fact, not Pele’s first association with Fulham.
+In the 1960s and 70s, Santos would tour Europe like football’s equivalent of the Harlem Globetrotters, with Pele undoubtedly the star attraction.

-In 1973, the final year the Brazilian outfit embarked on such a tour, Santos were beaten 2-1 by Fulham at Craven Cottage, with Pelé grabbing their only goal from the spot.
+In 1973, the final year the Brazilian outfit embarked on such a tour, Santos were beaten 2-1 by Fulham at Craven Cottage, with Pele grabbing their only goal from the spot.